A parallel-in-time Newton's method-based ODE solver: Conclusion

 \section{Conclusion}

-We presented a computationally efficient method for the temporal parallelization of nonlinear ODE solvers.
+We presented a computationally fast method for the temporal parallelization of nonlinear ODE solvers.
 Our approach reformulates the numerical approximation of the ODE solution as a root-finding problem, which we solve iteratively using Newton's method.
 We introduce a parallel strategy for computing the Newton step, leveraging the power of massively parallel hardware.
 Our strategy's computational time scales logarithmically with the number of discretization steps.
 To demonstrate the efficiency of our method, we deploy it on a GPU and apply it to a series of benchmark problems.
 Furthermore, we compare our method against the sequential approach and the widely used Parareal method.
-The results presented in this article mark a significant advance in moving towards real-time applications across various engineering domains.